acgetchell/mundus-atrox/src/journals/twenty-ninth.md

 #### From the journal of Countess Orky

-We decide to speak to the Crusaders on [Level 5] to find out where the bodies of the slain Templars are. *CoralKing*, *Actias*, and *Lady Varkosian* are going to the market. *Wulrif* is heading to the nearest inn on [Level 3].
-The Crusaders have no information, they said the Templars took the bodies and handled the investigation.
-So, we head to the Templars on [Level 6] and speak to them.
+We decide to speak to the Crusaders on [Level 5] to find out where the bodies of the slain ****Templar** are. *CoralKing*, *Actias*, and *Lady Varkosian* are going to the market. *Wulrif* is heading to the nearest inn on [Level 3].
+The Crusaders have no information, they said the **Templar** took the bodies and handled the investigation.
+So, we head to the **Templar** on [Level 6] and speak to them.
 I find *Lord Commander Sozenskaat* and ask him. *Lady Stokes* was the Watch Commander at the time and he doesn’t think she has been corrupted.
 I invite her to have a meal at the inn that *Wulrif* is in and use him to figure out if she is being truthful.

 Meanwhile, *Lady Varkosian* remembers that she can inherit *Lord Varkosian’s* Barony due to his death.
 So, she and *Actias* travel up to the **Ledger of the Peerage** on [Level 1] to begin the proceedings.
 Interestingly, although Lord and Lady Varkosian have no heirs, an illegitimate child has also filed a claim and is supposedly in **Conyberry**, but that makes no sense because it’s been wasted by Barbarians.